 Professor Fiona Rowe from the Institute of Psychology, Health and Society at the University of Liverpool is currently seeking patients to take part in an online anonymous questionnaire about eye movement disorders.
 An expert in post stroke vision, Professor Rowe would like to recruit adult patients with acquired nystagmus to help determine future patient treatment … Continue reading Nystagmus acquired after a stroke?

 Nystagmus Network trustee and research committee member, Peter Greenwood, and Fight for Sight’s Research Manager, Neil Meemaduma, met at Fight for Sight’s offices in London last week to progress plans on the two charities’ joint nystagmus research grants.

 We are seeking potential research candidates on behalf of researchers in Southampton (Jay Self and Helena Lee) who must be over the age of 60 and have any form of albinism.
 Thank you to those who have already responded.
 We have already found 12 people, but we really need 20 for a viable study.
-If … Continue reading Are you over 60 with ocular or oculocutaneous albinism?
+If … Continue reading Does albinism protect against AMD?

 Vicky and Claire are both trustees of the Nystagmus Network.
 That’s not all they have in common!
 On 23 September they will both be scaling down the Olympic Park Orbit alongside their Team Nystagmus Network Abseil team mates.
 They’re doing it to raise funding for nystagmus research.
 Every penny they raise will go directly into … Continue reading Vicky and Claire show amazing support